-The 2011 Horizon League Coach of the Year, Mike Avery begins his eighth year at the helm of the Crusader men’s soccer program in 2014.
+The 2011 Horizon League Coach of the Year, Mike Avery begins his 10th year at the helm of the Crusader men’s soccer program in 2016.

-Under Avery's guidance, the Crusaders have been a stellar defensive side, posting seven of the top-10 defensive seasons in program history over his first seven seasons.
-He has coached four Goalkeeper of the Year honorees during that stretch, and has also seen one goalkeeper (Kyle Zobeck) and one defender (Stefan Antonijevic) selected in the MLS Supplemental Draft and go on to play professional soccer.
+Under Avery's guidance, the Crusaders have been a stellar defensive side, posting eight of the top-10 defensive seasons in program history over the first eight seasons.
+He has coached five Goalkeeper of the Year honorees during that stretch, and has also seen one goalkeeper (Kyle Zobeck) and one defender (Stefan Antonijevic) selected in the MLS Supplemental Draft and go on to play professional soccer.

 Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in a four-season span Valpo advanced that far in the league postseason.
 Along the way, the Crusaders matched the program record for most consecutive games without a loss, as Valpo went undefeated in six consecutive games in October, four of which were Horizon League contests.
 Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Zobeck as Goalkeeper of the Year.